AdactiveSAS/docker-lempfony/README.md

-## docker-lempfony
+# docker-lempfony

+## What is Docker Lempfony ?

+Docker-lempfony is a fork of
+> TODO: give the fork
-Set up a development environment in a single container.
+which set up a development environment in a single container.

 - Ubuntu 16.04
 - Nginx